nextstrain/ncov/narratives/ncov_sit-rep_2020-04-24.md

 # [Two local transmission chains in Kinshasa, seeded in early March](https://nextstrain.org/ncov/africa/2020-04-24?d=tree&f_country=Democratic%20Republic%20of%20the%20Congo&f_region=Africa&label=clade:A2a&p=full&legend=closed&m=div)

 In this zoomed-in divergence view, we can see two clusters representing likely local transmission.
-Local transmission looks like a tight cluster of cases from the same location, sampled over time, with increasing genetic diversity (longer branch lengths, representing more mutations).
+Local transmission looks like a tight cluster of cases from the same location, sampled over time, with accumulating genetic diversity (longer branch lengths, representing more mutations).
 <br><br>
 Toward the top of this view, we see a cluster of cases from Kinshasa, all sampled between March 9 and March 22.
 <br><br>